Graham Kendall

-Graham Kendall, FORS, FBCS (born 21 July 1961) is a Professor of Computer Science at the University of Nottingham, UK.
-He is currently (2016–present) the Provost and CEO of University of Nottingham Malaysia Campus.
-He is also a Pro-Vice Chancellor of the University.
+Graham Kendall (born 21 July 1961) is a professor of computer science at the University of Nottingham, UK.
+He is currently (2016–present) the provost and CEO of University of Nottingham Malaysia Campus.
+He is also a pro-vice chancellor of the university.

 He is a member of the Automated Scheduling, Optimisation and Planning (ASAP) Research Group within the School of Computer Science.

-He is the Editor-in-Chief of the IEEE Transactions of Computational Intelligence and AI in Games.
+He is the editor-in-chief of the IEEE Transactions of Computational Intelligence and AI in Games.